Last Updated on December 18, 2025 by Black Sunshine Media

 The Mamas & The Papas – The Mamas And The Papas (1966)

-When I first saw these two entries, I did a Scooby-Doo double-take.
-First of all, one M&Ps record is way way way over the threshold of necessity.
+One M&Ps record is beyond the threshold of necessity.
 They have three vaguely different jams (“California Dreamin’, “Monday, Monday”, “I Saw Her Again”) and everything else is a lesser version thereof.
 You might as well sit through the entire soundtrack to Hair.

 Suggested Alternatives: None, really.
 Take up a hobby.
 Solve an intricate puzzle.
 Go for a walk without your iPod.
 Bake a batch of cookies.
 Spend the two hours doing something constructive.